Deep Learning for Magnetics Design in Power Converters

 Applicant's Learning Objectives

-3. Acquire research experience in AI-assisted design methodology and performance evaluation for power electronics applications.
+3. Gain research experience in intelligent magnetics synthesis and multi-objective evaluation for advanced power electronics systems.

 Complexity of the project